AdrianCGallo/starter-academic/content/project/Environmental_Impacts_of_Energy_Projects/index.md

 For example, that -1.5% effect size is still on par with Florida and Colorado's overall decline in home value in 2025 alone (-2.3% and -1.2% respectively).
 We must concede, that technically there are measurable impacts to property values, but lets not make a mountain out of a mole hole.

+### Addressing realistic harms of clean energy
 So the "impacts" that remain of new energy infrastructure are largely aesthetics and noise.
-(I plan to write separately about aesthetic issues, especially place-based considerations on siting energy infrastructure, which I will link here when available.)
+(I plan to write separately about aesthetic issues, especially place-attachment theory on siting energy infrastructure, which I will link here when available.)
 These audible impacts (while not considered
 *physical* impacts by law, they are considered a [form of pollution](https://www.epa.gov/clean-air-act-overview/clean-air-act-title-iv-noise-pollution)) can be easily mitigated with setback requirements.
 For example, windmill turbines can to be set back 2.5x the max height from any dwellings to prevent shadow flicker and noise impacts.